 Along the way you’ll take in stunning natural surrounds, sites of historical significance, and the laid-back country atmosphere of the Wheatbelt.

 Stay at any of the campsites along the trail if you are up for some family camping or glamping!
 If not head to any of the well maintained caravan parks located in the towns across the trail or stop the night in one of our friendly Wheatbelt B&B’s, Hotels and Motels.

 Download the Wheatbelt Way trail map.
-To obtain your free trail guide that will allow you to travel the Wheatbelt Way and immerse yourself this stunning area, go to Trail Guides, or alternatively, contact your local Wheatbelt Way Visitors Centre.
+To obtain your free trail guide that will allow you to travel the Wheatbelt Way and immerse yourself in this stunning area, go to Trail Guides, or alternatively, contact your local Wheatbelt Way Visitors Centre.